 - 1/2 tsp of baking powder

-8. With a wooden spoon, scoop out your mix into your lined pan and press down firmly.
+- With a wooden spoon, scoop out your mix into your lined baking tray (about 12"by 6"inch) and press down firmly.
 This may be a little arduous because the mix will be so thick and claggy, but make sure you get an even press on it.
 You need it to be roughly 1/2 an inch thick all over.
-You don’t need to necessarily take your mix to all the edges of the pan if it means it will end up too thin.
+You don't need to necessarily take your mix to all the edges of the pan if it means it will end up too thin.

 Cookie Dough Mix